Joanna-Renaut/omero-ifanalysis/README.md

 place your Omero final data files in the appropriate folder.

-In the code on line 65, enter your control conditions in the order you would like them to appear in figures.
+In the code on line 117, enter your control genotype e.g. 'WT' on 118 enter your knockout genotype(s) e.g. ['BRCA', 'BRAF'], on 119 enter your main control e.g. 'NT' on 120 enter all your controls in the order you would like them to appear in figures.
+Finally on 121 enter the threshold you'd like your plot bars to change colour to signify a good ratio of knockdown, e.g. 0.7

 Run the analysis.

-You will have multiple figures, a final csv of the abs cell counts and relative cell counts (ratios) in the final-data folder.
-A final stats file with the p-values for each repeat and a csv for means and std deviations for abs cell count and relative cell counts (ratios) in the stats folder.
+### Results output
+You will have:

+- a ratio figure per KO genotype
+- a final csv of the normalised absolute cell count per condition / per genotype with the average ratio across
+- repeats and the sem.
+- a p-values file showing the statistics using a Welsch's t-test.